wp-plugins/ik-facebook/readme.txt

 == Upgrade Notice ==

-= 2.12.2 =
+= 2.12.3 =
-* Bugfix: use HTTPS to embed Google webfonts when needed
+* Update: fix issue with settings not taking on widgets